-The MTC's Debt Policy shall be reviewed and updated at least annually and presented to the Board for approval.
+The MTC's Debt Policy shall be reviewed and updated periodically and presented to the Board for approval.
 The Debt Policy requires that the MTC's Board specifically authorize each debt financing by resolution approved by the Board.

 I. Long-Term Debt Financing